eeriegeek/nwnx2-linux/plugins/gdbm/README.txt

 the limitations on speed and key size for a growing server not ready to move to a SQL server or as a temporary index for some larger processing task.

+A number of limitation in the default DBF file design have been identified over the years.
+This plugin attempts to address some of those limitations.

+1. Key Size Limitation - Keys (VarName) in the Bioware Campaign DB are defined as "VARNAME,C,32" a length limit of 32 characters.
+For basic use this is fine, but when doing more complex storage with compound keys, the limit is easy to excced.
+This GDBM based plugin has no finite limit on key size except those imposed by memory and storage space.

+2. Per PC Data Key Limitation - As with the key size Limitation, the bioware campaign db ("PLAYERID,C,32") places a 32 character size limit on the key used to uniquely identify per PC data.
+The player name and character name are used as a key, but the combined key is truncated to 32 chars.
+Because the key size is unlimited, the unique player id info can be combined in a compound key with the variable name with unlimited length.
+A set of functions implementing this pattern is in nwnx_gdbm_bio.nss.

+3. Type Collision - In the Bioware Campaign DB different types are keyed to the same storage record.
+If an Int named "foo" is stored, it overwrites the previously stored string named "foo".
+Here, the type is added to the key, so variables of different types can no longer effect each other even if they have the same name.
+As part of this extention, Type specific delete operations have been added.

+4. DBF File Growth - The DBF system used by BioWare uses a deletion mark in combination with an external database garbage collector to manage deleted records.
+GDBM manages deleted space internally, re-using space freed by deleted records.
+Note that GDBM does not shrink the actual disk file unless the reorganise function is called.
+This is not needed on stable or growing databases, only those which have lost large amounts of total data through excess deletion.

+5. Object Storage - The basic Campaign functions allow storage of Items and Creatures.
+These types have been expanded in NWNX2 by virusman to include Placeables, Merchants and Triggers.
+This GDBM plugin uses the extend plugin API to provide support for storage of these additional object types.

 Installation:

 Unpack the plugin in the NWNX plugins directory.
 Make sure you have the GDBM